Alexander shines for Blues U14s as Pinhoe Spartans are beaten

 The contest continued to be one of even-steven until Blues boss Haggerty introduced Reece Alexander to his midfield and the youngster immediately began to orchestrate things.
 Indeed, soon after he joined the action, Alexander set up Beverley for a chance that drew a fine save from the glovesman.

-The Pinhoe goalkeeper the denied Elliott Bowyer as Blues closed the game out in a degree of comfort to deservedly bank the points.
+The Pinhoe goalkeeper then denied Elliott Bowyer as Blues closed the game out in a degree of comfort to deservedly bank the points.